 Galveston Island, because of its popularity and proximity to Houston, is a highly developed beach.
 There are motels and resorts all along the sea wall and city of Galveston proper.
 To the west of town, their are beach houses and small developments along nearly the entire beach front.
 This makes beach access more “complicated”.

 These beach developments have, for the most part, closed the beach to motorized vehicles.
 There are parking areas where you can access the beach via foot, and carry your gear to the beach.
 Some will allow golf cart access with the proper registration (contact Galveston Police Department for information on golf carts and beach access).

 The pass connects West Galveston Bay with the Gulf of Mexico and the currents can really rip through the area.
 Just across the bridge over San Luis Pass, is Follet’s Island and then Surfside beach, both great fishing destinations as well.

 Always, always, always wear a Personal Flotation Device ( old school: Life Jacket) if you are going to be wading in and around the pass.
 I’ve had my own close call with San Luis pass, and lived to tell about it.
 Many others have not been so lucky 🙁

-When’s a good time to Fish Galveston?
+When’s a good time for Surf Fishing Galveston?